https://youtube.com/shorts/237PRv5tB-A?si=GDoD9RY-zQ6mGEPi

 If anything I believe Djokovic was burnt following his NCYGS and completion of CGS so he needed a rest and a reset, and I believe "hiding" behind an injury allowed him to spend some period not pursuing records or playing at top of his game.
 Becker

 Anyway regarding medicine, point being, Djokovic opted for natural approach waiting for 2 years before choosing a surgical knife, while Nadal himself injects all sorts of stuff in foot and killing his nerves there so that he could play (and win).
-Hewas praised for his effort in winning his record 22nd slam and 14th FO last year.
-On one foot and dead nerve.
-Just ask TT.
+He

 Who knows, it's very likely that Djokovic's approach actually helped him to last longer, preserve his body and that he was indeed more driven to success, opting long-term success over short term.
 And that he got it right.
-Vax thing could fit here aswell.
+Vax thing could fit here as

 And if indeed Djokovic wanted it more, then Nadal really is a loser as Djokovic outwilled him and even more hilarious slam record wasn't even Djokovic's first priority.
 So the rankings would be...